jdereg/json-io/README.md

 is a 3rd optional class (`JsonObject`) see 'Non-typed Usage' below.

-**json-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike `ObjectInputStream` / `ObjectOutputStream`.
+**json-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike the JDK's `ObjectInputStream` / `ObjectOutputStream`.
 It will serialize any Java object graph into JSON and retain complete graph semantics / shape and object types.
 This includes supporting private fields, private inner classes (static or non-static), of any depth.
 It also includes handling cyclic references.
 Objects do not need to have public constructors to be serialized.
 The output JSON will not include `transient` fields, identical to the